bingzhezhang/bingzhezhang.github.io/_posts/2026-04-22-raspberry-pi-camera.md

 tcp://Picam.local:8888
 ```

-This worked.

 ---

-# Problem: Latency Was High
+# New Problem: Latency Was High

 The stream was usable, but latency was noticeable.